pleasemarkdarkly/speech-to-text-batch/README.md

 **For The Record Online Account to Upload Files for the Player**

 Create an online account with FTR Online player where you can upload your content from the Court.
-This is nice so you don't have to worry about having your files one your local system wasting space.
-Open your .TRM file in FTR Online Player.
+This is nice so you don't have to worry about having your files on your local system wasting space.
+Open your .TRM file in the FTR Online Player.

 **How to Use Chrome (Developer inspection) to Extract MP4**

 Open "Developer" with F12 (in Chrome, other browsers have similar options) under View and go to the "Network" tab.
-Find the sub-tab "Media", by selecting "play" in the browser, you will see all the media that's being played.
+Find the sub-tab "Media", by selecting "play" in the browser, you will see the media that's being played.
 Right-click on the GUID-ish looking media file and open in new tab or download as MP4.
 See the below image with the GUID-ish highlighted in orange.
 When you see the same number multiple times, rest assured its the same file, just presented multiple times during the sessions it is playing.

 ![](image/FTR_online_player_whole.jpg)